imclab/twitter_to_csv/README.markdown

 ## URLS, Hashtags, and User Mentions

-You can extract URLs, Hashtags, and User Mentions from the tweet into their own columns by using `--url-columns`, `--hashtag-columns`, and `--user-mention-columns`.
+You can extract URLs, Hashtags, and User Mentions from the tweet into their own columns by using `--url-columns`, `--hash-columns`, and `--user-mention-columns`.
 For example, you could use `--url-columns 3` to get up to 3 extracted URLs in their own columns.

 ## Sentiment Tagging